bahnew/form-controls/README.md

 ## Form Controls

-This library provides a range of form controls that can be used to create customized forms within the Bahmni platform.
+This library (`@bahmni/form2-controls`) provides a range of form controls that can be used to create customized forms within the Bahmni platform.

+> **Note:** This is version 2 of the form controls library, starting at version `0.0.1`.
+For the previous version that supports React 16, see the [Legacy Version](#legacy-version-react-16-support) section below.

 ### Requirements